emacs-evil/evil/doc/source/keymaps.rst

 local leader, which is designed for mode-specific key bindings.

-You can use the function :elisp:ref:`evil-set-leader` to designate which function as the leader and the local leader.
+You can use the function :elisp:ref:`evil-set-leader` to designate which key acts as the leader and the local leader.

 .. elisp:autofunction:: evil-set-leader